-Scott Rumsey is in his 16th season on Head Coach Jim Parady's staff at Marist.
-He will once again serve as associate head coach and defensive coordinator, while also coaching the team's linebackers.
-Rumsey is in his nine season as associate head coach, and this is his 13th as the Red Foxes' defensive coordinator.
+Scott Rumsey is in his 19th season on Head Coach Jim Parady's staff at Marist.
+He will once again serve as associate head coach and defensive coordinator.
+Rumsey is in his 12th season as associate head coach, and this is his 16th as the Red Foxes' defensive coordinator.

 The Marist defense was one of the best in the FCS ranks in 2011.
 The Red Foxes finished sixth in the FCS and first in the PFL by allowing an average of just 285.64 yards per game.
 Linebacker Ryan Cronan was a First Team All-PFL selection who led the team in tackles, and signed a contract to play professionally in Germany in the summer of 2012.

 In 2009, the Marist defense was ranked 10th in the country in total defense and tied for 12th in scoring defense.
 The Red Foxes also recorded their first shutout in four years in a 24-0 victory over Valparaiso on Oct.
 31. Nine Marist defensive players earned PFL honors.

 Rumsey oversaw a change in the team's defensive philosophy heading into the 2008 season, as the Red Foxes changed from a 3-4 to a predominantly 3-3-5 look which they still utilize.
 Safety Rory Foley emerged as a star, setting a single-season school record with seven interceptions - a total which placed him third in the FCS ranks.